-Easily the most popular type of betting for NFL football is “spread” betting or betting against the spread.
+Easily the most popular type of betting for NFL football is “spread” betting or more commonly known as betting against the spread.
 Bettors who are new to NFL betting or betting in general may be a little confused with NFL spread betting, but it is pretty easy to understand once it is explained to you.
 We will explain what betting against the spread means below.

 Example of NFL Spread Bet

-Below is a full out example of what NFL spread betting would look like:
+Below is an example of what NFL spread betting would look like:

 The negative (-) sign indicates that the Cowboys are the favorites, while the positive (+) sign indicates that the New York Giants are the underdogs.
 With the spread set at 2.5 points, a bet on the Cowboys would mean that they would have to win by more than 2.5 points (3 or more) in order for you to win that bet.
 A bet on New York would mean that the Giants would have to either lose by 2.5 or less points (2 or less) or win the game outright in order for your bet to win.